wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

   id:: 63983a40-e2d2-4105-9a69-9fb3ea466c51
 	- ### Introduction
 	- ### Defense in Depth
-		- There are seven general layers of security in cloud computing:
+		- There are seven general layers of security in cloud computing: #flashcard
 			- #### Physical:
 				- This is the actual data center.
 				- Only authorized personnel has access.